 where $p(c_i)$ is the proportion of objects in class $c_i$.

 A small entropy of $D$ implies small uncertainty, i.e., higher purity of $D$, and the uncertainty remaining in the entire dataset after splitting is defined by the weighted average entropy of each subset.
 The \emph{information gain} therefore looks for the splitting attribute that leads to the most reduction in entropy, i.e., the highest purity as the most objects in the partitions belong to the same class.
 Note that the value of IG falls within the range of [0,1].

 As such, original HT aims to optimize for predictive performance and does not consider fairness.
 In addition, HT does not forget the old concept, adapting to concept drift by awaking the not growing leaves to restart growing when the under distribution is changing if evidence gathers that further splitting could better adapt to the current concept.
-However, such adaption could be slow and therefore delayed or limited in practice.
+However, such adaptation could be slow and therefore delayed or limited in practice.

 In this work, we extend the HT model in two ways to enable fairness-aware learning in massive and stationary settings as well as massive and concept-evolving scenarios.
 To this end, we first introduce two new splitting criteria: the \emph{fair information gain} that jointly considers the gain of an attribute split w.r.t. classification and also w.r.t. discrimination (Section~\ref{sec: FIG}), and the \emph{adaptive fair information gain} that additionally takes evolving data distribution and fine-grained control of fairness into consideration (Section~\ref{sec: AFIG}); we then propose two respective algorithms (Section~\ref{sec: FAHT} and~\ref{sec: 2CFAHT}) incorporating the newly proposed splitting criteria to fulfill different online fair decision-making requirements.